-The same could be said of every recurring character excluding Lady (who has kept Kari Wahlgren as her voice actress since 3, though she too had a different voice in Devil May Cry: The Animated Series).
+The same could be said of every recurring character excluding Lady (who has kept Kari Wahlgren as her voice actress since 3, though she too had a different voice in The Animated Series).
 The aforementioned Dante example is muddled further if one considers Dante's Special Guest appearance in the PlayStation 2 version of Viewtiful Joe.
 Although it came out a year after Devil May Cry 2 (where he was voiced by Matthew Kaminsky), Dante is instead voiced by his Devil May Cry voice actor (Drew Coombs).
 Thus, the voice actor progression went from Drew Coombs, to Matthew Kaminsky, then back to Drew Coombs, and then finally to Reuben Langdon, who has stayed as Dante's voice since the third game.

 Sarah Kerrigan, the penultimate Big Bad from the first StarCraft, is now voiced by Tricia Helfer for the ongoing StarCraft II sequel trilogy.
 Notably a flashback cinematic in the Wings of Liberty campaign, which featured Kerrigan's lines from the first StarCraft Terran campaign by her original voice actress Glynnis Talken-Campbell, were entirely redubbed by Helfer.
 Fred Tatasciore has taken over the role for Zeratul, as the original voice actor Jack Ritschel had passed away sometime before the production of Starcraft II.
 Patrick Seitz is the voice actor for Artanis in StarCraft II.
 All in all, only the voice actors for Jim Raynor and Arcturus Mengsk got to keep their roles from the original installment.